gatsbyjs/gatsby/docs/blog/2020-06-16-Gatsby-slideshow-with-Posenet/index.md

 title: Presenting Without Sharing My Screen
 date: 2020-06-16
 author: Sam Larsen-Disney
-excerpt: “A Gatsby solution for crystal clear slides for everyone using minimal bandwidth + slide navigation using gestures.”
+excerpt: "A Gatsby solution for crystal clear slides for everyone, using minimal bandwidth and a cool bonus: slide navigation using gestures powered by Posenet.”
 tags:
   - community
   - themes